 SEMESTER COURSES HOURS

-Fall Fall ENDY 5053 (either), ENDY 6013 (required), ENDY 6991
+Fall ENDY 5053, ENDY 6013, ENDY 6991 7

-Spring ENDY 5113 (required), ENDY 6033 (or required), Elective course, ENDY 6991 7
+Spring ENDY 5113, ENDY 6033, ENDY 6991 7

+Summer Elective course 3

 Fall Elective courses, ENDY 6991 7

-Spring Elective courses, Dissertation 9 - 12
+Spring Elective courses 6

+Summer Dissertation 6

 Fall Dissertation 6

 Spring Dissertation 6

 Note above that some dissertation credits or course work may be reserved for summer sessions to ensure continuous enrollment of the student during his/her tenure in the ENDY program.
+All student on 12 month appointments are required to take 3 hours in summer session and once a student is ABD he/she must be enrolled in at least one hour each semester until graduation.